vivz753/carrotsandhummus/web/README.md

 - [x] add shipping and tax
 - [x] NPC Dialogues for success/cancelled transactions
 - [x] remove the image prop, in favor of images
-- [ ] add image magnification AND/OR click to view large/inspect
+- [ ] add image magnification
+- [x] click to view large/inspect
+- [x] add BACK button to product pg
 - [ ] links to artists?? to have their own map/page
+- [ ] make sure images can't be right-click saved
 - [x] redirect page that tells that we've sent an email confirmation
   - [x] https://www.sanity.io/guides/building-ecommerce-sites-with-the-stripe-api
 - [x] add tags